DSHydro/SnowML/docs/Data_Pipeline.md

 The following regions have been process and are currently available in the "dawgs-model-ready" bucket: <br>
   - All the HUC10 subunits within the Skagit Basin (17110005)
   - All the HUC 12 subunits within the Chelan Basin (17020009)
+  - All the HUC 12 subunits within the Toulumne Basin (18040009)